 - Salsa for serving

-In a large bowl whisk together the baking powder, black pepper, salt, and flour.
-In a medium bowl whisk together the eggs, milk, and sour cream.
+1) In a large bowl whisk together 1 tsp baking powder, 1/2 tsp black pepper, 1/2 tsp salt, and 2 tbsp flour.
+In a medium bowl whisk together 8 eggs, 1/2 cup milk, and 1/2 cup sour cream.

-Whisk the egg mixture into the flour mixture, and then stir in both cheeses and the green chiles.
+2) Whisk the egg mixture into the flour mixture, and then stir in both cheeses and 1 can green chiles.

-Spray a Suvie pan with nonstick cooking spray and then pour the egg mixture into the pan.
+3) Spray a Suvie pan with cooking spray and then pour the egg mixture into the pan.

-Remove pan and tortillas from Suvie.
+5) Remove pan from Suvie.
 Cut eggs into six portions and serve with salsa, sliced scallions, and warm tortillas.

 It’s hard to go wrong when pairing eggs and coffee but for this dish we recommend a fresh cup of Jamaican Blue Mountain.
 The salty and spicy notes of the chiles will really bring out the complex flavors of the coffee.